 If you prefer to use iTunes for your music management, you can remove music stored on your iPhone through the program.

-Here's how to delete songs from iPhone using iTunes:
+Here's how to delete songs from iPod or iPhone using iTunes:

 Connect your iPhone.